instana/iOSAgent/lib/README.md

 Alternatively you can manually upload dSYM files to the Instana backend. // TODO

+### Breadcrumbs
+To assist you in determining the casue of a crash you can leave breadcrumbs in your app.

+	Instana.crashReporting.leave(breadcrumb: "User logged in")

+The total number of breadcrumbs is limited to 100, after that newer breadcrumbs will overwrite older ones.
+> Breadcrumbs will be truncated to 140 characters.

 ## Performance Alerts
 Performance alerts can be individually disabled/enabled and configured.